Why Worry Your Life Away? There’s a Better Way!

 - Volunteer to help those who have a better reason to worry than you.

-- Consider seeking professional counselling to help avoid worry turning turn into anxiety.
+- Consider seeking professional counselling to help avoid worry turning into anxiety.

 Here’s a bonus–a 1.41 minute video called How to Stop Worrying: Help for Worry Warts!

 I hope your answer to why worry has shifted.
-If you seldom worry or created positive results using thought-calming ideas, please let us know.
+If you seldom worry or have developed strategies to better manage your anxious worrying, please share with us.
 Ok?

 April 17, 2023 @ 5:38 pm